Frequently Asked Questions

 How do I get paid?

-Please sign up for Electronic Funds Transfer on ISIS to receive your stipend, if you haven’t done so already.
-If you do not sign up for EFT, please make sure your local address stays current on ISIS.
+Please sign up for Electronic Funds Transfer on ONE.UF to receive your stipend, if you haven’t done so already.
+If you do not sign up for EFT, please make sure your local address stays current on ONE.UF.
 Otherwise, you may not receive your check when it is mailed to you.
 If you are an international student, you will have to work with your faculty mentor’s office manager to complete the appropriate paperwork through Tax Services to receive your funds.
 You also must complete all of the requirements listed for both the fall and spring stipends in order to receive them.

 When do I get the money for the USP program?